The Life FM

 The Life FM is a network of Christian radio stations in the United States, broadcasting southern gospel music.

 History

 In 2015, 103.1 WHQA in Honea Path, South Carolina became the flagship station of The Life FM, after the station, then WRIX-FM, was donated to The Power Foundation.

 Stations

-The Life FM is currently heard on 22 full-powered stations, 6 translators, and 2 HD signals with stations in Alabama, Arkansas, Georgia, Illinois, Indiana, Mississippi, North Carolina, South Carolina and Tennessee.
+The Life FM is currently heard on 19 full-powered stations, 6 translators, and 2 HD signals with stations in Alabama, Georgia, Illinois, Indiana, Mississippi, North Carolina, South Carolina and Tennessee.